I'm a third year PhD student at INRIA Bordeaux under the supervision of Pierre-Yves Oudeyer.

 Contact me at email@example.com

 My topics of interests include developmental psychology and developmental robotics: we try to create curious robots that learn like children, both to inform, make hypothesis and predictions on children learning mechanisms, and to come up with robots better able to learn in complex child-like environments.
-In particular, we are interested in the development of tool-use and vocal skills in children and we study the development of those skills in robots with curiosity-driven learning mechanisms and social feedback.
+In particular, we are interested in the development of tool-use and vocal skills and we implement curiosity-driven learning mechanisms for robots to develop those skills.

-You can also find a tutorial on the exploration algorithms we developed with comparisons of several concepts (Motor Babbling, Goal Babbling, Model Babbling).
+I wrote a tutorial on exploration algorithms, with comparisons of several concepts (Motor Babbling, Goal Babbling, Model Babbling).
 This Jupyter notebook can either be read-only, or tested interactively (so that you can study new parameters) if you download the Github repository and run the notebook with Jupyter.

 - Our paper at ICLR 2018: Unsupervised Learning of Goal Spaces for Intrinsically Motivated Goal Exploration